Do you really need to detox your body?

 How does it work?

 To keep the body clean you have organs which help you to remove toxins from the body.
-They are the kidneys, lungs, skin, colon, lymphatic system but the star of the detoxification show is the liver.
+They are the kidneys, lungs, skin, colon, lymphatic system, but the star of the detoxification show is the liver.
 The work goes on continuously to eliminate compounds that are no longer needed for the body.

 There are two types of toxins: water soluble and fat soluble toxins.

-The kidneys are responsible for many functions in your body such as regulation of fluid balance and different electrolytes as well as blood pressure, maintenance of acid-base balance and production of some hormones and activation of vitamin D etc. Among them, one of the most important functions of the kidneys is removing water-soluble toxins from the blood through urine.
+The kidneys are responsible for many functions in your body such as the regulation of fluid balance and different electrolytes as well as blood pressure, maintenance of acid-base balance and production of some hormones and activation of vitamin D etc. Among them, one of the most important functions of the kidneys is removing water-soluble toxins from the blood through the urine.

 Unfortunately, there are a variety of factors which may cause the liver injury such as viruses, excess alcohol use, obesity, poor diet, chronic liver disease, autoimmune disorders, fungal mycotoxins e.g. aflatoxin, long-term medications and exposure to a wide spectrum of chemicals.